Why Bach to Rock is Great for Investors

 Our business model is scalable, profitable and perfect for the experienced entrepreneur who has a passion for music, education and enriching their community.
 If you like what you’ve discovered so far, please click the button below to learn more.

-*** Five, or 50%, of our ten affiliate-owned and franchise schools that were open and operating during all of 2014 achieved results which met or exceeded this amount.
+*** Four, or 40%, of our ten affiliate-owned and franchise schools that were open and operating 24+ months during all of 2016 achieved results which met or exceeded this amount.
 There is no assurance, however, that you will do as well.
-Please see Item 19 of our April 14, 2016 FDD for further details.
+Please see Item 19 of our April 20, 2017 FDD for further details.